 3500 new trees for Parramatta

-The four-year Parramatta Light Rail Tree Planting and Neighbourhood Improvement program, in partnership with the City of Parramatta Council, will see at least 2500 new native and non-native trees planted in Parramatta streets, parks and reserves to make the local environment significantly greener.
+A four-year program, being planned in partnership with the City of Parramatta Council, would see at least 2500 new trees planted.
 Separately, Transport for NSW expects to plant a further 1000 to 1500 trees as part of the Parramatta Light Rail project.
-By 2023, there will be more trees in Parramatta than before as a result of the light rail tree planting program.
+By 2023, there will be more trees in Parramatta than before as a result of the light rail tree planting program..

 Why are new trees being planted?

 Trees are being planted to replace any trees removed to enable the construction and operation of the light rail, at a ratio of between 2:1 to 8:1.
 New trees will be planted both in and around the Parramatta Light Rail route, in streets that urban heat mapping undertaken by the City of Parramatta Council has shown are some of the hottest in the local government area.